 I first investigate the movement of different types of junior bureaucrats across the two types of departments.
-I use an estimation similar to that in subsection 2.2, where, instead of using fast-track promotions as the outcome, I use the outcome: whether junior is in the seniors ascend within the organizational hierarchy, they exercise greater discretion at a time when career incentives may no longer hold the same level of significance (Dewatripont et al., 1999a,b).
+I use an estimation similar to that in subsection 2.2, where, instead of using fast-track promotions as the outcome, I use the outcome: whether junior is in the and establish "networks of effectiveness" through the expedited promotions of bureaucrats.
+Conversely, as seniors ascend within the organizational hierarchy, they exercise greater discretion at a time when career incentives may no longer hold the same level of significance (Dewatripont et al., 1999a,b).

-24While existing studies have focused on the importance of organizational reputation - a multi dimensional object (Carpenter and Krause, 2012; Bellodi, 2022) - in the public sector and shown that such repute is an important determinant of the autonomy enjoyed by such organizations (Carpenter, 2000, 2002, 2004, 2014), in this paper I consider the individual bureaucrat's reputation concerns.
+&lt;sup>28While existing studies have focused on the importance of organizational reputation - a multi dimensional object (Carpenter and Krause, 2012; Bellodi, 2022) - in the public sector and shown that such repute is an important determinant of the autonomy enjoyed by such organizations (Carpenter, 2000, 2002, 2004, 2014), in this paper I consider the individual bureaucrat's reputation concerns.

-25It is possible that both types of incentives co-exist, in which case we should observe high-ability juniors being fast-tracked, irrespective of the types of departments.
+&lt;sup>29It is possible that both types of incentives co-exist, in which case we should observe high-ability juniors being fast-tracked, irrespective of the types of departments.
 In this case we would not be able to tell apart whether meritocracy is just the norm or whether both types of incentives co-exist.